openpracticelibrary/openpracticelibrary/CONTRIBUTING.md

 ## Code of Conduct

 This project is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
-Everyone is expected to uphold this code.
+All participants are expected to uphold this code.
 Violations of the code can be reported by contacting the project team at
 [rhc-open-innovation-labs@redhat.com](mailto:rhc-open-innovation-labs@redhat.com).

 ## How to contribute